svenmalvik/svenmalvik.com/_posts/2021-01-16-azure-apim-policy-debugging.md

 categories: [Azure API Management]
 ---

 *In this post I want to briefly go through the Azure API Management extension for VSCode and how we can debug policies.
 It's one of the questions I get a lot when holding workshops on APIM.
-How to effective develop policies in Azure API Management.
+How to effectively develop policies in Azure API Management.
 The post is a collection of screenshots that will explain in detail what you need to do step-by-step.*

 - [Install Extensions](#ie)
 - [Testing Azure API Management Extension](#tapim)